psv-plugins-archive/sharpscale/README.md

 - in integer and real modes, if the framebuffer is already larger than the display
 - in fitted mode, if the framebuffer is too big to be scaled
-- in 4∶3 and 16∶9 modes, aspect ratio is too different to be forced
+- aspect ratio is too different to be forced to 4∶3 or 16∶9

-#### Bilinear filtering
+#### Scaling algorithm

-- On: system default
+- Point: nearest neighbour
-- Off: nearest neighbour
+- Bilinear: bilinear interpolation (system default)

-Whenever scaling mode is original, or otherwise not applied, system default bilinear filtering is applied.
+Whenever scaling mode is original, or otherwise not applied, bilinear interpolation is used.

-#### Enable Full HD
+#### Unlock framebuffer size

 - On: allow framebuffers of sizes 1280x720, 1440x1080, and 1920x1080 to be submitted to the kernel
 - Off: system default